 Subject + will + have + participle form of verb + (object(s))He will have finished writing his cyberpunk novel by the time the deadline arrives.

-Subject + will + not + have + participle form of verb + (object(s))Mary won't have lived in cyberspace for very long before the Singularity happens.
+Subject + will + not + have + participle form of verb + (object(s))Steve won't have defragged the laptop by six o'clock.

 (Question Word) + will + subject + have + participle form of verb?How much data will they have lost by this time next year?

 Jung will have logged off the system by tomorrow morning.

 Bill will have debugged the program by tonight.